Humanitarian and Development

 This self-paced online course provides foundational and practical expertise in humanitarianism, development, and peacebuilding, with a focus on Asia and the Pacific.
 Unlike other courses, it integrates humanitarian and development frameworks, covering anticipatory action, localisation, and intersectionality while linking global systems to local realities.
 Through interactive case studies, ethical dilemmas, and scenario-based learning, students gain real-world insights into navigating geopolitical complexities, inclusive programming, and resilience-building.
 Graduates earn a certificate of completion and eligibility for roster positions within the Humanitarian Assistance and Disaster Relief Institute (HADRI), gaining access to intern, volunteer, and temporary contract opportunities to build on-the-job experience in humanitarian operations.

-• Module 1: Foundations of Humanitarianism and Development
+• Module 1: Foundations of Humanitarian Action and Development

 Meet our instructors!